nickalara/nickalara/README.md

 - 👋 Hi, I’m @nickalara
 - https://www.linkedin.com/in/greatnicklara/
 - 👀 I’m interested in web development, Web3, cryptocurrencies, and all things tech.
-- 🌱 I’m currently learning C# in the context of .NET (By the way what is up with Microsoft's naming conventions?
-So confusing.)
+- 🌱 I’m always learning.
+It's the developer's life.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate.
 - 📫 How to reach me: nickalara@gmail.com

 <!---